 | Multilingual support | Pass | Pass |

-Exness offers tighter spreads starting from 0.3 pips, compared to InstaForex's spreads from 1 pips.
-Tighter spreads lower the cost per trade, particularly valuable for high-frequency and scalping strategies.
+Exness starts from 0.3 pips, tighter than InstaForex's 1 pips.
+Tighter spreads lower the cost per trade, which matters most for high-frequency and scalping strategies.

 Both Exness and InstaForex require a minimum deposit of $1 to open a live trading account.